It’s not all about numbers.

 Strategic sustainability insight, not compliance box-ticking

-Accounting firms often approach assurance through a compliance lens: rule adherence, reconciliation and control documentation.
+Accounting firms often approach assurance through a compliance lens focused on rule adherence and control documentation.